Skip to content

 How often should I send PPV on OnlyFans?

+Consistency without oversaturation.
+Everybody knows the feeling of being spammed — don’t be that creator.
 2-4 times per week is sustainable for most creators.
-Sending PPV daily feels spammy.
-Once a week may not generate enough revenue.
-Find the frequency that your audience responds to and stay consistent.
+Find the frequency your specific audience responds to and maintain it.

 What’s the ideal PPV price?

-There’s no universal answer, but $8-$15 is the sweet spot for most standard PPV.
-Premium content can go higher ($20-$50).
-Use your unlock rates to determine if your pricing is optimal — 15-30% unlock rate generally indicates good pricing.
+You already know there’s no universal answer — but there are data-backed guidelines. $8-$15 is the sweet spot for most standard PPV.
+Premium content can justify $20-$50.
+Use your unlock rates to determine optimal pricing — 15-30% unlock rate generally indicates strong price-to-value alignment.

 Should I put all my best content behind PPV?